-It is the type of XSS attack, where the malicious scripts are originated from victims request.
+It is the type of XSS attack, where malicious scripts are originated from the victim’s request.
 Here the attacker will send the URL containing malicious scripts to the victim.
 When the victim is clicked on that URL, the real page is loaded and it’s content changed by the script that is embedded in the URL.
 Then the attacker will receive the victim’s sensitive data and cookies to the attacker’s server.
 Such scenarios created on this XSS attack is also called phishing.
-Phishing means presenting the user a completely fake site that cannot be distinguished from the original site.Recommended: Best Techniques for Combating Phishing Attacks
+Phishing means presenting the user with a completely fake site that cannot be distinguished from the original site.Recommended: Best Techniques for Combating Phishing Attacks

 3. DOM Based XSS

 A dOM-based XSS attack is slightly different than the reflected XSS attack.
 In the DOM-based XSS attack, the victim’s browser until the script within the page executed.
 Here the original script directly uses the user input and adds HTML codes to the page.
 The malicious script is injected into the page using innerHtml attribute of HTML tags.

 In order to prevent your website or the web application from cross-site scripting (XSS), you have to secure the input handling of your website.
 Encoding and validation are the most common way of performing secure input handling.
 Encoding is the way in which we will escape the user input so that the browser will interpret it only as data and not able to execute as a code.

 Validation is another way of preventing your website or web application.
 While validating the inputs, we will filter the user input, so that the browser will interpret it as a code without including malicious commands.
 In web development, we can validate the user’s data with allowing some HTML elements such as <em>, <strong> but disallowing other HTML elements such as <script>.